 To take full advantage of the Jungle Scout platform and most, or all of the seller features, you would need to sign up for their Suite or Professional package.

-Unfortunately, neither of these brands offer a free trial, so there is no way of trying the tools before committing to a paid package.
+Unfortunately, neither of these brands offers a free trial, so there is no way of trying the tools before committing to a paid package.
+This seems to be a trend amongst software like this, merchant words also don’t offer a free trial.

 The good news is, both Jungle Scout and ASINspector offer a money-back guarantee.
 If you are unhappy with ASINspector’s functionality, they will double your refund.
 Jungle Scout offers a 14-day money-back guarantee.